 There is a talented pool of professionals (local, regional, state, and federal contacts) at your service that may be able to assist you with training and professional development.
 Let us identify the right service for your needs.
 Among them are:

-- Central Virginia Community College Workforce Solutions & Community Education offers a wide variety of customized credit and non-credit business, industrial, trades, human resource, leadership, health technology and computer courses to fill the needs of Region 2000 companies, organizations and governments.
+- Central Virginia Community College Workforce Solutions & Community Education offers a wide variety of customized credit and non-credit business, industrial, trades, human resource, leadership, health technology and computer courses to fill the needs of Bedford-area companies.
 Programs are individually designed to meet your specific needs and can be conducted at your business location or at any of CVCC’s training facilities using a schedule that meets your company’s needs.
 Competitively priced training programs can start and stop anytime without following the traditional semester schedule of regular class offerings. http://www.cvcc.vccs.edu/Workforce/

 - Virginia Employment Commission offers a helpful website where you may post a job or find a candidate using a comprehensive job matching service.
 You can also find information on wage and county employment data, industry and occupational trends and potential training opportunities. https://www.vawc.virginia.gov

 - Virginia Career Works – Central Region offers assistance in recruitment and hiring, job fairs and other services at no or low cost.
 Learn more here: http://www.vcwcentralregion.com